-It is possible to train recall of dreams, and it may assist recall to use a dream journal.
-Dreams as not really nonsensical, but a lot of them are crypted somehow.
-Major psychologists have studied how dreams work and why they appear, and whether they occur according to patterns, and which patterns.
-Carl Jung, Medard Boss, Calvin Hall, Montague Ullman and others have decreed that dreams do carry meanings, but you need to understand how dreaming functions.
-Dreams functions on their own terms.
-Through the basics of dream interpretations to get a hold on many of them.
+Major psychologists have studied how dreams work and why they appear, and whether they may be meaningful some way or other.
+Carl G. Jung, Medard Boss, Calvin Hall, Montague Ullman and others conclude that dreams do carry meanings, but we need to understand that dreams functions on their own terms.
+Through the basics of dream interpretations we may aspire to get a hold on many of them.

-There are some dream manuals that can offer a little help in this life-time project: I for my part am fond of Jungian interpretations, and have collected Jung statements on dreaming here: [Link]
+There are some dream manuals that can offer a little help in this life-time project.
+Jung statements on dreaming are here: [Jung on dreams and dreaming]

 Clippings from the Bible